Cluster Deployment

 CLUSTER_OTHERLEADERTIMEOUT |

-If the leader node cannot find any other leader nodes after a timeout defined as CLUSTER_POTENTIALLEADERTIMEOUT (30 seconds by default), it will only initiate a new cluster if it is the first leader node to start.
-The eligibility of a leader node to initiate a new cluster is determined by the POD_NAME environment variable.
-Only the leader node with the POD_NAME ends with -0 will be considered as the first leader node to start.
-This is used to avoid multiple leader nodes starting at the same time and causing a split-brain situation.
+If the leader cannot find any other leaders within CLUSTER_POTENTIALLEADERTIMEOUT (30 seconds by default), it will only start a new cluster if it is the first leader to start.
+Eligibility is determined by POD_NAME: only the leader whose POD_NAME ends with -0 will start a new cluster.
+This avoids multiple leaders forming separate clusters at the same time (split-brain).

-The whole leader startup process has a timeout defined as CLUSTER_STARTUPTIMEOUT (24 hours by default).
-If the leader node cannot finish the startup process within the timeout, the startup of the leader node is unsuccessful and it needs to be manually restarted.
+The whole leader startup has a timeout of CLUSTER_STARTUPTIMEOUT (24 hours by default).
+If the startup doesn't finish in that window, the leader is considered failed and must be restarted manually.

 COMPUTE_NODE |